What is the Precise Heat Pressure Cooker?

 The potential settlement value of lawsuits first depends on the nature and severity of the physical injuries suffered by the plaintiff.
 The most common type of injury caused by pressure cooker explosions is thermal burns.
 The settlement value of burn injuries depends on the severity of the burn and the location of the burn.

 A typical 2nd-degree burn injury in an auto accident case has an average settlement value range of $25,000 to $75,000.
 The average compensation payout for 3rd-degree burn injuries in auto tort cases is between $100,000 to $1,000,000.
-These averages are going to be slightly higher in product liability cases due to the fact that the compensation value in auto cases is often limited by the amount of available insurance coverage.
+These averages are going to be slightly higher in product liability cases because the compensation value in auto cases is often limited by the amount of available insurance coverage.

 The average settlement compensation payout for a lawsuit is typically around $125,000 to $200,000 for 2nd-degree burns and $600,000 to $2,000,000 for third-degree burns.
 Cases involving facial burning with permanent disfigurement will be at the higher end of the settlement value scale.